Make these deeply chocolate avocado popsicles using four healthy ingredients. The avocado is so nutritious yet can't be tasted.

 They are high in protein and fiber, thanks to the avocado and cocoa powder.

 And they are also high in magnesium, again thanks to the cocoa powder.
 Magnesium is not always easy to find in our diet and is important to support sleep and balance moods.

 Just blend ingredients and pour into a mold and freeze.

 Avocado is also super nutritious and supports nearly every body process.
 To be able to get this into a chocolate-y dessert is nothing short of magical.

-I didn’t in these popsicles because I used dates in this Homemade Fudsicle recipe.
+You can reduce the maple syrup to reduce sugar, or swap that out for dates.
+I used dates in this Homemade Fudsicle recipe.
 And dates are awesome because they add so much fiber and nutrition, but they are expensive and not always easy to find.

 I hope you love this simple recipe.
 On pinterest?
 Perhaps share this image..

 Don’t miss a thing, subscribe here to get recipes delivered to your inbox!

 - 1 avocado

 - 1 ½ cup dairy-free milk